kris-nova/workflow/src/quickstart/install-cli-tools.md

 We will install Deis Workflow using Helm which is a tool for installing and managing software in a Kubernetes cluster.

+!!! note
+    The Worklow charts have a hard requirement on running `helm` v2.2.1 or later.

 Install the latest `helm` cli for Linux or Mac OS X by following the [installation instructions][helm-install].